Dates: July 29 – August 2, 2024

 Upon successful completion of the course, Study in Italy will issue a certificate.

 For 1.0 graduate credit from Framingham State University, participants may pay for and obtain an official transcript.

 With degrees from Harvard and UCLA, she has been teaching Italian to foreigners for the past 25 years.
 Author of the well-known text Parliamo italiano!
-(5th edition with Wiley& Sons), as well as Sì, lo so!, a manual for learning Italian designed for use at the middle school level, Branciforte teaches the methods of teaching Italian to foreigners at the University of Genoa.
+(5th edition with Vista Higher Learning), as well as Sì, lo so!, a manual for learning Italian designed for use at the middle school level, Branciforte teaches the methods of teaching Italian to foreigners at the University of Genoa.